What is SRE

 SRE Teachers are qualified, professional and committed individuals who help students explore and understand the Bible, teaching the Christian faith.

-To maintain the highest standards of SRE teaching, Generate requires the following qualifications of SRE Teachers;
+To maintain the highest standards of SRE teaching, SU Australia Generate requires the following qualifications of SRE Teachers;

-- Agreement to abide by Generate Terms of Employment Contract & Code of Conduct;
+Agreement to abide by SU Australia Generate Terms of Employment Contract & Code of Conduct;

-- Have obtained or be actively pursuing a Diploma of Theology (or equivalent) from an approved institution;
+Have obtained or be actively pursuing a Diploma of Theology/Ministry (High School roles) or a Certificate of Theology/Ministry (Primary School roles) from an approved institution;

 Experience with Youth/Children